dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/1-Installing-the-StorageLoader.md

 5. `port`, the port of the database to load.
 5439 is the default Redshift port; 5432 is the default Postgres port
-6. `table`, the name of the database table which will store your Snowplow events.
+6. `table`, the name of the database table which will store your DreamFactory events.
 Must have been setup previously
-7. `username`, the database user to load your Snowplow events with.
+7. `username`, the database user to load your DreamFactory events with.
    You can leave this blank to default to the user running the script
 8. `password`, the password for the database user.
 Leave blank if there is no password